Timeline widget

 Usage notes

 This widget requires a data source that includes temporal and time-enabled data.
-The data source can be a web map, one or multiple map services, or one or multiple feature layers.
+The data source can be a web map, one or multiple map services, one or multiple imagery or tiled imagery layers, a subtype group layer, or one or multiple feature layers.
+The widget supports connecting whole subtype group layers, but not individual subtype sublayers.
 The Timeline widget updates the data source universally, meaning it affects other widgets using the same data.
 For example, you can connect a Timeline, Map, List, and Table widget to the same feature layer and use the Timeline widget to filter the others.

 The data source may include a time offset.
 An offset allows you to display time-enabled data using time values that are offset from the time values recorded in the data.
 Applying a time offset does not affect the date and time information stored in the source data.
 For example, you can use an offset of one year to make data for a hurricane display as if it occurred at the same time as a different hurricane from the previous year.
 If a data source includes an offset, the Timeline widget honors the offset.